Address type¶

 Because two addresses differ in their low 160 bits but share all-zero top 96 bits, the hash domain is effectively unique per address — no collision risk.

-If you need to convert a runtime uint to address (e.g. from a calldata-supplied recipient), no cast is required — address and uint share the same runtime representation.
-Just bind to an address-typed local:
+Converting a runtime uint to an address (for example, a calldata-supplied recipient) requires no cast: address and uint share the same runtime representation.
+Bind to an address-typed local:

 The codegen treats both as 256-bit words; the address-vs-uint type check is purely static.